-In October 1977, the U.S. Congress passed the Earthquake Hazards Reduction Act to reduce the risks to life and property from future earthquakes in the United States through the establishment and maintenance of an effective earthquake hazards and reduction program.
+In October 1977, the U.S. Congress passed the Earthquake Hazards Reduction Act to reduce the risks to life and property from future earthquakes in the United States.
 To accomplish this, the act established the National Earthquake Hazards Reduction Program (NEHRP).
 This program was significantly amended in November 1990 by the NEHRPA by refining the description of agency responsibilities, program goals, and objectives.